ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-mzr.md

 ### Veeam management backup
 {: #fss-mzr-considerations-veeam}

 An optional Veeam backup and replication server (VBR) is placed in both the primary and secondary sites.
-The backup repository is the opposite availability zones (AZs) vSAN volume that is assigned to each VBR and the built-in proxy is used for backup jobs.
-A copy job going to Cloud Object Storage is created when permitted for each backup repository, allows either site to restore the other.
+The backup repository is the opposite availability zone (AZ) vSAN volume that is assigned to each VBR and the built-in proxy is used for backup jobs.
+A copy job that goes to Cloud Object Storage is created when permitted for each backup repository, this design allows either site to restore the other.
 The VBR servers at each site will store a VBR config back on the server in the other site.
 If a total loss of the VBR server occurs in one site, it can be restored to the other.

 ### vCenter
 {: #fss-mzr-considerations-vcenter}

 Use vCenter High Availability (HA).
-Automated failover is managed and performed by vCenter.
-The reassignment of the vCenter IP address in DNS is required if a failover occurs.
+Automated failover is managed and performed by vCenter Server.
+The reassignment of the vCenter Server IP address in DNS is required if a failover occurs.

 ### NSX-T controllers
 {: #fss-mzr-considerations-nsx}

-The NSX controllers are provisioned in each of the three AZs to ensure that NSX management can continue if a DR event occurs.
+The NSX controllers are provisioned in each of the three AZs to ensure that NSX management continues if a DR event occurs.

 The NSX-T UI VIP, cannot span a subnet so the IBM Cloud Load Balancer (Private-2-Private) provides a single URL to access the interface.